rocristoi/openEdu-api/README.md

 - The backend primarily communicates with the PostgreSQL database using the `pg` library, ensuring efficient data operations.
 - Please ensure the environment variables are set correctly before running the application, as they control critical aspects of its functionality and security.

-Contributions to improve the backend functionality are welcome under the MIT License.
+Contributions to improve the backend functionality are welcome under the Apache License.